sa1181405/pbchocolate-private-writeups/jellyctf/pwn/phase_coffee_2.md

 But, what exactly do we have to input so it can wrap around and become a very large positive number?
 Simply putting in the integer limit number from the first edition of this challenge won't work.

-In this case, we would need to input a very large quantity that, when multiplied by 35, causes an integer overflow resulting in a negative `total_cost.` This negative `total_cost` would then, when subtracted from `coin_balance`, effectively add to it, giving us a high balance.
+In this case, we would need to input a very large quantity that, when multiplied by 35, causes an integer overflow resulting in a negative `total_cost`.
+This negative `total_cost` would then, when subtracted from `coin_balance`, effectively add to it, giving us a high balance.

 Simple arithmetic math can help us find the value.